emartech/pgarchive/Manual.md

 standby (start|stop|status|reload|restart) [arg] ...
                     The standby process is a warm standby PostgreSQL instance which pulls completed segments from the wal_archive directory.
-This is a simple frontend to control it using pg_ctl. standby log [-f]    Write today's standby log to stdout or tail -f it.
+This is a simple frontend to control it using pg_ctl, and extra arguments are passed through. standby log [-f]    Write today's standby log to stdout or tail -f it.
                     If stdout is a terminal $PAGER is used to show it.
-                    Assumes the standard weekly log rotation and csv logging.
+                    Assumes the standard weekly log rotation and CSV logging in standby/pg_log.

 snapshot create [--force]
                     Create a new btrfs snapshot of the standby directory under snapshots/.